 First of all, Key West, as mentioned, is the southernmost point of the Continental United States.
 The Florida Keys is passed through by the elevated highway US 1.
-A total of 42 bridges are there connecting the islands and the most famous of all these bridge is the Seven Mile Bridge, a 10.8km bridge connecting Knight’s Key to Little Duck Key.
+A total of 42 bridges are there connecting the islands and the most famous of all these bridges is the Seven Mile Bridge, a 10.8km bridge connecting Knight’s Key to Little Duck Key.

 You will find a lot of “the southernmost” Key West – the “southernmost restaurant”, the “southernmost cafe”, the “southernmost hotel” and much more.
 Walk along Duval Street, you will find a lot of interesting shops and art deco buildings; you will also find of chicken roaming freely on the sidewalk, as part of the history of the island’s law against killing birds in Key West due to various voodoo practices that took place on the island.

 How could you come all the way to Key West without a taste of the Key Lime pie?
 Go to Key Lime Pie Co and try an authentic Key Lime Pie that is supposed to be white!